scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 As the ecosystem prepares for Scala 3.x, we should ensure that Zinc continues to function with the new compiler.

-## Background

-Both in local development and in CI (continuous integration) servers, Scala code is often built using one of build tools that internally uses Zinc.
-The incremental compilation implemented by Zinc works conceptually as follows:

-1. During the first compilation, class-to-class relationships and signature info are recorded.
-2. During the second compilation onwards, initial sources are invalidated based on the timestamp change (or the file watcher); and Zinc tries to calculate the minimal set of transitively invalidated sources based on the relationship analysis and heuristics.

-Invalidating more sources than necessary leads to unnecessary work, called *over-compilation*; invalidating fewer source than necessary can lead to invalid programs, and we call them *under-compilation*.

-There are certain language features that leads to gotcha situation in incremental compilation.
-For example, using wildcard import you might be able to trick name hashing to under compile.

 ## Expected outcome

 - Improved correctness